yuzujr/C3/README.md

 # C3

-C3 (command-control-c++) is a minimal C++ command and control framework for remote system administration.
+C3 (Command-Control-C++) is a minimal command and control framework for remote system administration.

 ## Features